IndigenousCreativeSpacesProject/LegacyStories/README.md

 # LegacyStories
-A collection of Legacy Stories of eight Indigenous organizations and spacesacross Ontario
+A collection of Legacy Stories of eight Indigenous organizations and spaces across Ontario